What is an Accessible Document?

 Web hyperlink icon

-• Do not use generic phrases like “click here” or “read more" or "learn more" or similarly worded phrases
+• Avoid using generic phrases like “click here” or “read more" or "learn more" or similarly worded phrases

 • Impacts both visual users and visually-impaired users